Creating thoughtful practitioners who can apply practical techniques to address public-sector challenges

 This program is designed for high-achieving, career-oriented public supervisors and managers who hold or desire to move into mid- or senior-level positions.
 If you've been thinking about a Master in Public Administration but need something more flexible, more affordable, and more quickly achieved, this might be the program for you!

 This course requires pre-class and post-class readings and assignments where you will apply what you learn in the workplace.
-Plan on at least five hours of outside work per session.
+Plan on at least five to ten hours of outside work per module.

 Modules and Topics